Skip to content

 • NBB declaration required — foreign account must be declared to the Belgian tax authorities

-⚠️ Belgian tax treatment unknown: stock tokens are MiFID II derivatives, not ETFs or shares.
+⚠️ Belgian tax treatment uncertain: stock tokens are MiFID II derivatives, not ETFs or shares.
 There is no official directive from the Belgian tax authority (SPF Finances) on how TOB applies to these instruments.
 The applicable rate (0%, 0.35% as a derivative, or otherwise) is uncertain — and Robinhood handles no Belgian tax obligations.
 You would be entirely responsible for determining and declaring the correct amount, with no certainty about what that is.

 Note: all brokers apply conversion fees if you buy ETFs listed in a foreign currency.
 Our recommended strategies are all available in EUR on Euronext Amsterdam or XETRA.

 The information presented is based on public research and may not reflect current pricing conditions.
 Always consult the broker's official website before opening an account.
-Last updated: March 2026.

-Last updated: March 2026
+Last updated: August 2026